-We welcomed a ten pound fluffy white Angel into our home the beginning of February, and I honestly had no idea how great an impact she would quickly make on our lives.
-Named Reba at the shelter, our girl was found as a stray in California and brought in for a three day stray hold — how no one picked her up is beyond imagining as I think of her waiting so scared and alone.
-Once her stray hold was up, 16 year-old Angel was placed on the euthanasia list until a small Washington shelter flew Angel in to be rescued.
-By then Angel was so scared there were serious concerns about her mental status, and she was fostered by the shelter until Old Dog Haven could step in to place her in her a permanent foster home.
+We welcomed a ten pound, 16 year-old fluffy white Angel into our home the beginning of February, and I honestly had no idea how great an impact she would quickly make on our lives.
+Our girl was found as a stray in California and brought in for a three day stray hold — how no one picked her up is beyond imagining as I think of her waiting so scared and alone.
+Once her stray hold was up, Angel was placed on the euthanasia list until a small Washington shelter flew her up here be rescued.
+By then Angel was so scared there were serious concerns about her mental status, and she was fostered by the shelter until Old Dog Haven could step in to place her in her a permanent Final Refuge home.

 How lucky we are to have seen her picture and volunteer to be her Final Refuge home, because she brings love and light into the room with her each day, usually with a bounce in her step.
 When Angel first came home she was overwhelmed and shut down.
-Nothing could console her, and she paced, refused to eat and shrugged off affection.
-Not only were we concerned about her mental status, but she had a large 6x6cm hard and swollen cancerous mammary mass, severe cataracts and her liver and kidneys were failing.
-It was almost too much for a senior girl, and in earnest we observed her every movement hoping for a glimpse of the sweet girl who first greeted me with kisses to my chin and nose the moment she was placed in my arms or was she just hidden away or permanently lost?
+Nothing could console her, and she paced, refused to eat, and shrugged off affection.
+Not only were we concerned about her mental status, but she had a large 6x6cm hard and swollen cancerous mammary mass, severe cataracts, and her liver and kidneys were failing.
+It was almost too much for a senior girl, and we observed her every movement in earnest hoping for a glimpse of the sweet girl who first greeted me with kisses to my chin and nose the moment she was placed in my arms.
+Was she just hidden away or now permanently lost?

 She loves to follow me around the house, but I have to make sure to shuffle when I’m in the kitchen because she’s under my feet looking up at me with a sparkle in her eye!
 She explores the yard and sits in the sun, and I know she is at peace and happy when I hold her in my arms and watch her face the wind, shut her eyes, and twitch her perfectly pink heart-shaped poodle nose wafting in the day’s news … because it’s usually followed up with a chin kiss.